All Episodes

 I got a picture of those LED lights in there.

-You know, and then I get more sophisticated.
+And then I get more sophisticated.

-I talk about, you know, I've got an extensive chapter on power generation systems and how you can do DC and efficiency and efficient AC lighting in your home.
+I talk about, you know, I've got an extensive chapter on power generation systems And how you can do DC and efficiency and efficient AC lighting in your home.

-most of our technology and everything that we experience in our culture is based on power.
+And, you know, I really move toward this idea of trying to develop some energy self-sufficiency because most of our technology and everything that we experience in our culture is based on power.

-I'm using trace inverters.
+I'm using Trace Inverters.

 I don't know if you know what those are.

-Oh yeah, I've got pictures of them in my book.
+Oh, yeah, I've got pictures of them in my book.

 They're excellent products.

-90 plus percent efficient, very efficient.
+90 plus percent efficient.

 People don't know the progress that has been made in power generation and conversion.

-It's been pretty spectacular actually.
+It's been pretty spectacular, actually.

-In fact, trace makes what you probably have there is the true sine wave inverter.
+In fact, Trace makes what you probably have there is the true sine wave inverter.

-...and electronic equipment off it.
+You can run computers and electronic equipment off it.

-It is as stable as a good day from the power company.
+But it is as stable as a good day from the power company.

 Right, and the beauty of an inverter, an inverter is a little high-tech device which takes DC voltage out of a battery system and converts it into AC voltage, which we're all used to and we need for a lot of our equipment.